Unenforceable Custody and Support Provisions in Separation Agreements

 - Future Jurisdiction Over Custody and Visitation.
 Sorry, but you cannot contractually agree which state has indefinite jurisdiction over any custody or visitation issues which may arise in your case.

 In addition to the above, parties undergoing a divorce will sometimes inquire as to whether a parent’s custodial rights can be terminated via separation agreement.
 The answer is no. Why?
 In Virginia, a parent cannot be relieved of their parental rights simply because they do not want to provide financial support to their child and/or do not want a relationship with the child and the other parent.
-As explained previously on this blog, the parental rights of a mother or father in Virginia can be terminated only if there is a third party willing to step into that parent’s role.
+In Virginia, the parental rights of a parent can be terminated only if there is a third party willing to step into that parent’s role.
 To allow a parent’s rights and responsibilities to be terminated without a new parent “stepping into their shoes” (legally speaking), would dramatically increase the chance that the child would become an orphan or a ward of the state (i.e. a child to whom the Commonwealth is financially responsible).
+For more information, see Can A Separation Agreement Terminate Parental Rights In Virginia?

 Finally, things also get sticky when parties try to insert custody provisions into their agreement which involve third parties who are not parties to the contract.
 For example, a provision in a separation agreement may state that “In the event either of the parents of the children were to die, the surviving grandparents shall receive visitation with the children every other weekend.”
 Unfortunately, such a provision would be unenforceable.
 Why?
 One, because the grandparents are not parties to the contract and, therefore, cannot request its enforcement.
 Two, because, once again, the best interests of the children is the court’s paramount concern and will always trump any agreement between the parties—and such a provision would not necessarily be in the best interests of the children.